awsdocs/amazon-s3-userguide/doc_source/replication-config-for-kms-objects.md

 ### Amazon S3 Bucket Keys and replication<a name="bk-replication"></a>

 To use replication with an S3 Bucket Key, the AWS KMS key policy for the CMK used to encrypt the object replica must include `kms:Decrypt` permissions for the calling principal\.
 The call to `kms:Decrypt` verifies the integrity of the S3 Bucket Key before using it\.
-For more information, see [`kms:Decrypt` permissions for copy and upload](bucket-key.md#kms-decrypt)\.

 When an S3 Bucket Key is enabled for the source or destination bucket, the encryption context will be the bucket Amazon Resource Name \(ARN\) and not the object ARN, for example, `arn:aws:s3:::bucket_ARN`\.
 You need to update your IAM policies to use the bucket ARN for the encryption context: